7 Tips for Filing Your First Tax Return as a Small Business Owner

 Here are seven key considerations to take into account when filing your first business tax return.

-1. Review the Form Completely
+1. Review the Business Tax Return Completely

 Make sure your chart of accounts has the correct categories of income and expenses for you to both manage your business and properly file your returns.
 While all businesses must keep complete and accurate records, many do not reach that mandate without an effort to ensure they are in compliance with the law.

-2. Accounting Basis
+2. Choose an Accounting Basis

 One decision the owner must make is whether to prepare the tax returns on the cash or accrual basis.
 Under the cash basis, income is recognized when collected and expenses are recognized when paid.
 Under the accrual basis, income is recognized when earned and expenses are recognized when incurred.
 While lenders will generally prefer to see accrual basis financial statements, tax returns can still be prepared on the cash basis even if the financial statements are prepared on the accrual basis.